Last Updated on January 12, 2023

 2012 – Member, Association for Operations Management, Flint, MI

 2011 Bachelor of Science in Industrial Engineering (BSIE), University of Southern California, Los Angeles, CA

-The production management field requires a combination of asset management skills of the machine, systems and process and humankind that is.
-Use the required traits and technical knowledge aspects as listed in the job description to create and eye-grabbing resume skills section.
-Furthermore ditch the long dull list of bulleted skills and present your professional tenure and interpersonal skills in a tabular format such as the ones below.
+The production management field requires a combination of asset management skills of the machine, systems, and process, and humankind that is.
+Use the required traits and technical knowledge aspects as listed in the job description to create an eye-grabbing resume skills section.
+Furthermore, ditch the long dull list of bulleted skills and present your professional tenure and interpersonal skills in a tabular format such as the ones below.

 The aim is to showcase the types of skills that indicate to your fitness as a Production Manager with adequate technical knowledge, excellent leadership skills, and sufficient working experience who will add value to the business.

 |Certified Senior Technology Manager||SAP Certified Application Associate: SAP S/4HANA Production Planning and Manufacturing||Masters in Business Administration|